nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student searches students with a particular tag.
+1. Student searches classmate with a particular tag.
 2. MassLinkers verifies syntax of the search command is valid.
 3. MassLinkers searches through the list of added tags.
-4. MassLinkers returns the list of students associated with the particular tag and display it through the GUI.
+4. MassLinkers returns the list of classmates associated with the particular tag and display it through the GUI.
    \
    Use case ends.